How to Recover From a Decade of Lost Employee Engagement

 But that brings us to the root cause of the problem.
 CEB found that 57 percent of managers would have opted for non-management roles if there was an option.
 Even more alarming, 65 percent of managers would "opt-out" of a management role if given a chance to take another equally attractive role.
 A CEB study of 9000 managers concluded that only 19 percent were both committed and effective at managing.
 Given the current state of management, we shouldn't be surprised that employee engagement levels remain stagnant.
 We have been solving the wrong problems!

-In Gallup’s 2013 State of the American Workforce report, CEO Jim Clifton states, "The single biggest decision you can make in your job — bigger than all of the rest — is who you name manager."
+In Gallup’s 2013 State of the American Workforce, CEO Jim Clifton states, "The single biggest decision you can make in your job — bigger than all of the rest — is who you name manager."
 I couldn't agree more.
 Organizations must develop what I call "manager effectiveness systems" that include programs and processes for selecting, assimilating, developing, assessing, recognizing, rewarding and promoting managers to the next level.
 The role and expectations of a manager must be clearly defined.
 Those organizations who dedicate the necessary effort to manager effectiveness will reap the rewards of a more engaged workforce, an improved leadership pipeline and sustained competitive advantage.

 Then they can start talking about massages and taco trucks.